Call Us! Button

 While all birds are remarkable in their own way, parrots are particularly fascinating.
 For thousands of years, these charming birds have held a special place in our hearts and shoulders.
 In fact, Alexander the Great brought some back from the Indian subcontinent.
 A few hundred years later, the ancient Romans began teaching Polly Latin.

-Here are some facts about these lovely, colorful birds:
+Here are some fun facts about these lovely, colorful birds:

 • They are zygodactylous.
 Most birds, including parrots, have four toes per foot.
 Parrots’ feet are a little different: they have two forward-pointing toes and two backward-pointing ones.
 This makes it easier for them to carry food.